Py0000/Playwright_Crawler/README.md

 * The crawled data will be stored in the folder `dataset_[folder_name_to_save]`.
 * The analyzed data using the crawled data will be stored in the folder `d_analysis_[folder_name_to_save]`
 * The logs generated while crawling will be stored in the file `[log_filename].txt`.

+## How to run the dataset transfer script (i.e. transfer to a private github repo)
+### Method 1: `tmux`
+1. `ssh` into the remote VM designated for this research purpose.
+2. `cd Desktop/Crawler_Dataset` to get to the path where the script is hosted.
+3. Ensure all the required libraries are installed.
+(See `dependency.txt`)
+4. Start a session using `tmux`.
+5. Start the script running in the tmux session using: `python3 src/automated_git_push.py [folder_name_to_save (input when running crawler)] [Phishing/Benign]> [log-filename].txt`
+6. `Ctrl B` + `D` to detach from the tmux session.
+7. Exit the ssh session if you wish to.
+The script will still run after exiting.

+Returning to the ssh session:
+1. `tmux attach` to get back the existing tmux session where the script is running.